The beautiful Silver Circle of Iceland in a modified Super Jeep

 By the modified super jeep at Hraunfossar

-But I was just sitting down in the front seat, not the driver's seat, that would have been more "cool" as it were ;)
+But I was sitting in the front seat, not the driver's seat, which would have been more "cool," as it were.

 We now drove for a very short distance to have lunch at Húsafell woodlands.
-We were making a very good time, so we stopped by the famous Kvíahella stone, also called the Húsafell's Stone.
+We were making perfect time, so we stopped by the famous Kvíahella stone, also called the Húsafell's Stone.
 It is a strength testing stone that weighs 186 kilos!
-It is difficult to get a good grip on this stone, let alone to carry out the 3 tests of strength.
+It is difficult to get a good grip on this stone, let alone to perform the three strength tests.

 Artwork by Páll in Húsafell

-We also had a look at the wonderful work of art by Páll in Húsafell, but he is famous for beautifully carving faces in stone.
+We also had a look at the excellent work of art by Páll in Húsafell, but he is famous for beautifully carving faces in stone.
 Páll is a descendant of Reverend Snorri.

 Folklore tells us about a ghost in Bæjargil ravine, a man who allegedly hid his treasure there and has been visiting it after his death.
 He is small and dressed in a rust-brown or black parka.